RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 UVCal: Selecting data
 ---------------------
-The select method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times or jones components (by number or string) to keep in the object while removing others.
+The :meth:`pyuvdata.UVCal.select` method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times or jones components (by number or string) to keep in the object while removing others.

 a) Select antennas to keep on UVCal object using the antenna number.